 - Limited Liability Company

-Your Texas LLC name cannot include a designator that makes it sounds like a different type of legal entity.
+Your Texas business name cannot include a designator that makes it sounds like a different type of legal entity.
 For example, you can’t use Inc, Incorporated, Corp, Corporation, LP, LLP, Non-Profit, or Non-Profit Corporation, etc. in your LLC name.

-We see this all the time: People rush the LLC naming process, form their LLC, then want to change their name 3 months later.
+We see this all the time: People rush the LLC naming process, form their LLC, then want to change their business name 3 months later.
 While you can do this by filing an Amendment with the Secretary of State, it’s important to know a couple things.
-First, that Amendment costs $150, and second, you then have to update your LLC name everywhere else: the IRS, the Comptroller, the bank, debit/credit cards, online registrations, etc. It’s just a pain.
+First, that Amendment costs $150, and second, you then have to update your business name everywhere else: the IRS, the Comptroller, the bank, debit/credit cards, online registrations, etc. It’s just a pain.
 It’s better to spend more time and think of a solid LLC name from the start.
 For naming tips, check out How to come up with a good business name.

-2. Texas LLC Registered Agent
+2. Texas Registered Agent

 The Texas Secretary of State requires you to list a Registered Agent in your LLC Certificate of Formation.

-A Registered Agent in Texas is a person or company who agrees to receive notices, legal mail, and court documents (called “service of process”) in the event your LLC is sued or involved in a court case.
+A Registered Agent in Texas is a person or company who agrees to receive notices, legal mail, and court documents (called “Service of Process“) in the event your LLC is sued or involved in a court case.

 Your Texas LLC’s Registered Agent must have an actual physical street address located in Texas where service of process and other documents can be received.